Our fully-organic process lends chemical-free peace-of-mind to the same superior projection, clarity, and vibrancy Select Jazz is renowned for.

 Now that our cane at D’Addario Woodwinds plantations is certified organic, we will be upgrading our packaging to reflect our USDA Certified Organic status.
 In addition to upgrading our packaging, we will also be migrating away from our plastic reed holders to paper reed holders to reduce the amount of plastic in our packaging.
 Upgrading packaging and reed holders takes careful time and attention, so we will be working to migrate our all-cane reeds to new packaging and paper reed holders in the coming years.

-Yes – no changes have been made to your favorite D’Addario reeds.
-We have been utilizing organic growing and handling processes for many years now; we only recently achieved our Certified Organic status.
+No – no changes have been made in the cut, design, or cane source of your favorite D’Addario reeds.
+We have been utilizing organic growing and handling processes for many years now; we only recently achieved our USDA Certified Organic status.

 At D’Addario we believe in lowering our environmental impact and developing industry-leading standards for sustainability.
 We know this means a lot to woodwind players, too – one of the most common pieces of feedback we hear from our customers is the desire to see us move away from using plastic reed sleeves.